ros2/rmw_cyclonedds/README.md

 ## Known limitations

-There are a number of known limitations:

-* Cyclone DDS does not yet implement DDS Security.
-Consequently, there is no support for security in this RMW implementation either.
+Cyclone DDS doesn't yet implement the DDS Security standard, nor does it fully implement the Lifespan, Deadline and some of the Liveliness QoS modes.
+Consequently these features of ROS2 are also not yet supported when using Cyclone DDS.